or-equals/phoenix_live_view_solution_to_madness/slide-deck.md

 # The LiveView Promise

-Get blackout drunk with no chaser.
+Get blackout drunk with no hangover.

 ---